Philip O'Connor: Career

+Personal life

-He fathered "an unknown number of attractive and intelligent children", including Philip, Max, Sarah, Peter, John, Allaye, Patric, and Rachel, the eight children referenced in his obituary in The New York Times.
+He fathered "an unknown number of attractive and intelligent children", including Philip, Max, Sarah, Peter, John, Allaye, Patric, Rachel, Maxim and Félix, referenced in his obituary in The New York Times.
 His first wife, married in 1941, was lawyer's daughter Jean Mary Hore, who was sent to a mental hospital after an attempt on her husband's life; she lived until 1997, having been confined for over fifty years.
 Jean was also the unrequited love of Paul Potts, who wrote about her in Dante Called You Beatrice (1960).
 In 1963 O'Connor married secondly (Anne) Nicolle Gaillard-d'Andel; Memoirs of a Public Baby is dedicated to Anna Wing, the actress and his third partner with whom he had a son, Jon, an education consultant and former teacher.
 O'Connor met the American heiress Panna Grady in 1967 and later settled with her in the Gard, in France, until his death in 1998.
 They never married.
 Two sons, Maxim and Félix, were born from their union.